bradgrantham/songbook/README.md

 The HTML files reference some Javascript developed by Don Mahurin to reformat the ChordPro as HTML.

+jc_songbook.pdf is the Jamcrowd version.
+This is slightly longer and contains some songs we like to play in the Jamcrowd that other groups may not know.

+kc_songbook.pdf is the songbook that the Karma Chickens used to play at Burning man, and any random group of people may be more likely to know.

 # Creating a PDF book

 ## Prerequisites: